Time to SWOT Up!

 Performing a SWOT analysis can seem like a challenging task at first, but just like with anything else, it will get easier with more practice.
 Indeed, performing a SWOT analysis on your business can be a great way to assess your company to define a new strategy for it.

-Once a SWOT analysis is complete, you will have to write a SWOT analysis paper, a document that will summarize all your findings.
+Once a SWOT analysis is complete, you will have to write a SWOT analysis paper, a document that will summarise all your findings.
 This paper is exactly what you need to use to improve your strategy and, in turn, your business.
 Hence, here’s how to perform a SWOT analysis and write a SWOT analysis paper.

 What is a SWOT Analysis?